sid115/smp-project/README.md

 ## TODO

-- dwt
+- high freq are not suitable for bpm detection. remove them from bpm analysis?
+- peak detection: needs to be improved. threshold?
 - spectogram
 - docs
-    - testing
+    - api?
     - plots
-    - more technical details
+        - bpm array
+        - how do we plot peaks in acf and energy now?
-    - api?
+    - adjust statistical analysis
 - presentation
     - slidev!